-February 28th by Nils Wright 0 0Workplace distractions are ever-present.
+February 28th by Asero Insurance Staff 0 0Workplace distractions are ever-present.
 They reduce workers’ productivity, increase their stress, cause injuries and lower morale.
 Some are the result of modern technology, but others have been around a lot longer.
 Following an interruption, it typically takes a couple of minutes to return concentration to work.
 These short interruptions and recovery periods add up to large amounts of lost productive time.
 There are a multitude of distractions that can affect employee safety and productivity that employers need to be aware of.

 - Smartphones– Smartphones and tablet computers are a major distraction, especially in office environments.
 Text messages, alerts and the urge to check Facebook and news – not to mention game apps like Candy Crush and Words With Friends – can pull employees’ attention away from the task at hand.